-7.36 Since the Stewartby brickworks closed in 2008 we have known that this site represents it has been recognised as representing a substantial re-development opportunity.
-It is, being a brownfield site of about 55 hectares which is highly accessible with close links to Stewartby rail station (served by the Bedford to Bletchley line) and close to the A421.
-The site also represents an important reminder of the heritage of the Marston Vale brickmaking industry The whilst the Government encourages the effective use of land by re-using re-use of previously developed (brownfield) land provided that it is not of high environmental value.
-We want The Council wants to make the best use of this opportunity, while accepting that the site contains heritage assets which development options will need to take into account.
+7.35 Since the Stewartby brickworks closed in 2008 it has been recognised as representing a substantial re-development opportunity, being a brownfield site of about 55 hectares which is highly accessible with close links to Stewartby rail station (served by the Bedford to Bletchley line) and close to the A421.
+The site represents an important reminder of the heritage of the Marston Vale brickmaking industry whilst the Government encourages the effective re-use of previously developed (brownfield) land provided that it is not of high environmental value.
+The Council wants to make the best use of this opportunity, while accepting that the site contains heritage assets which development options will need to take into account.
 Reuse of the site would require remediation works and infrastructure improvements.
 Both the Council and Network Rail are committed to working together to agree safety improvements to crossing points within and adjoining the site.
-[AM16]